With Dual Diagnosis Treatment

 Additionally, Oregon has several crisis stabilization units (CSUs) that provide short-term, intensive care to individuals experiencing acute mental health crises.
 These units help individuals manage immediate issues and connect them to longer-term care if necessary.

 Autumn Ridge is a mental health facility in Portland, OR, located at 13850 Se Autumn Ridge Terrace, 97267 zip code.
 Autumn Ridge offers Residential treatment.
-Autumn Ridge provides Activity therapy, Group therapy and Psychotropic medication to Adults.
+Autumn Ridge provides Dialectical behavior therapy, Psychotropic medication and Group therapy to Adults.
 Autumn Ridge also supports Persons with serious mental illness.
-Some other services offered by Autumn Ridge include Case management, Psychosocial rehabilitation services and Supported employment.
+Some other services provided by Autumn Ridge include Psychosocial rehabilitation services, Case management and Supported employment.

 Mental health care is essential for individuals struggling with various mental health challenges, from anxiety and depression to more severe conditions like schizophrenia or bipolar disorder.
 In Oregon, a state with a robust mental health infrastructure, there are many resources available to help people find the appropriate treatment.
 However, navigating the mental health care system can be overwhelming, especially when faced with the urgency of seeking help.
 This guide will provide a detailed approach to finding mental health treatment facilities in Oregon, including where to start, how to evaluate options, and the types of services available across the state.